 You can tell that austerity has hit hospitals hard.
 There was a distinct lack of falafel on offer at the canteen and café.
 I had to get my husband to run out to a shop to bring my me post birth falafel and houmous.
 What a disgrace, brexit couldn't come soon enough.
 Soon all that...
 Continue Reading →

 So we moved house, just in time to welcome our new arrival into the world.
 If he ever appears that is, he seems to enjoy being wedged in between my ribs and lungs whilst simultaneously pressing on my bladder too much to ever want to leave.
-He's like an enormous octopus, punching and...
+He's like an enormous octopus, punching and kicking me...
 Continue Reading →

 The small shop was filled to the brim with hungry people!
 There was a queue which gave me slight anxiety (as someone who is non-British born) but it moved quickly and the service was friendly and the atmosphere was great!